MFR6340/theenglishextension.org/young-world-2/unit-1: Five Senses.md

 # Young World 2, Unit 1: Five Senses
 *This post contains links.
 If you make a purchase through these links The English Extension Organization will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.*

-This unit is about human senses and comparing them to animal senses.
+**This unit is about human senses and comparing them to animal senses.
+Here are some suggestions for native English speakers to delve deeper into this theme:****

 ## Non-Fiction